Guests may park in Lots D or I when attending music concerts on campus.

 Playwright Samantha Oty graduated from Radford University with a degree in English, technical editing and writing.
 She received her master's degree in publishing from The George Washington University in 2017.
 Her first play, Demolition Lovers, was written in her sophomore year of high school and won the 2010 New Voices playwriting contest and has been writing plays ever since.

-Featuring a company of our best young dance artists, along with new and innovative works created by faculty, guest artists, and nationally renowned choreographers, Dance '22 has something for everyone – theatre dance, contemporary and classical ballet, tap, modern, jazz, and world dance.
+Featuring a company of our best young dance artists, along with new and innovative works created by faculty, guest artists, and nationally renowned choreographers, Dance '22 has something for everyone – contemporary dance forms that include modern, jazz, and African/Afro-Fusion.